rsx-utoronto/rover/microcontrollers/README.md

 HOW TO RUN DRIVE

+Pull latest version of the drive board branch of rover

-Open 4 terminal windows and run 1 in each in the given order.
+Open 4 terminal windows and run the following commands in each in the given order.

 1. roscore